Adrian Grenier: United Nations Environment Goodwill Ambassador

 On World Environment Day 2017, Grenier was appointed as a goodwill ambassador for the United Nations Environment Programme.
 Grenier was chosen due to his work with the Lonely Whale Foundation.
 In his role, Grenier advocates for reducing single-use plastic and for the protection of marine species.

 Bitcoin

 Grenier is a Bitcoin advocate and is developing a farming community in Texas that would use cryptocurrency for exchange.

+Personal life

+Grenier married Jordan Roemmele in a ceremony in Morocco in 2022.
+They had a son in June 2023.
+On November 5, 2024, they announced that they are expecting their second child.